 The most common source of error, and not understanding how lunar age works.

 For most people, it’s simple.
-Your lunar age is your current age + 1.
-In Chinese tradition, a baby is considered one year old at birth.
+Your lunar age is your current age plus one.
+In Chinese tradition, a baby is one year old the moment they’re born.

 Using an online calculator is the easiest way to get it right.
 No need to stress over the math.